samumantha/github-jupyter-4-ds/content/slides.md

 ---

-Code that works and is shared is not the same as reproducible code
+.quote[Code that works and is shared is not the same as reproducible code]

 ---